MacMannes/tic-tac-toe/README.md

 ## Rules

-The rules of the tic tac toe game are the following:
+The rules of the Tic Tac Toe game are the following:

 - a game is over when all fields are taken
 - a game is over when all fields in a column are taken by a player